guidesmiths/whoosh/README.md

     })
 })
 ```
+The options parameter is is optional.
+When specified it is passed straight through to [SFTPStream's](https://github.com/mscdex/ssh2-streams/blob/master/SFTPStream.md) ```createReadStream``` method.

-### Read the contents of a remote file into a variable
+#### Read the contents of a remote file into a variable
 ```js
 Whoosh.connect(config, function(err, whoosh) {
     if (err) return bail(err)